 This post is sponsored by Flexible Homeschool App.
+I was compensated for my time writing this post.
+See my Disclosure Policy for more information.

 My biggest challenge as a homeschool mom is NOT homeschooling.
 Nope.
 Not even with multiple high schoolers in the family.